waigo/waigo/README.md

 Waigo by default does not initialise a database connection during [startup](#startup) as not everyone requires the use of a database.
 Instead it is recommended that a plugin be used to setup and use databases.

-Typically a database plugin provides a [startup](#startup) step acoompanied by configuration parameters which result in the `app.db` property being set to an active database connection.
+Typically a database plugin provides a [startup](#startup) step accompanied by configuration parameters which result in the `app.db` property being set to an active database connection.
 Check the documentation for each plugin to be sure.

 Some available plugins: